Non-Disclosure Attorney Los Angeles

 The measure of damages in a non-disclosure matter is the difference between the price the buyer paid and the actual true fair market value of the property had the seller/agent made a full and accurate disclosure.
 In other words, what would a knowing buyer have paid versus what the buyer actually paid.
 The most common way that we determine these types of damages is through a retrospective or retroactive appraisal where a trained appraiser determines the actual fair market value of the property, back in time, had seller/agents made a full disclosure.
 There are also alternative ways to measure damages that can involve the cost to repair or fix the non-disclosed item.

-- Schorr Law successfully defeated an arbitration claim in Los Angeles County by a plaintiff who alleged Schorr Law’s client failed to discuss a report concerning the stability of a cliff above the property the defendants sold to plaintiff.
+- Non-Disclosure attorneys in Los Angeles at Schorr Law successfully defeated an arbitration claim in Los Angeles County by a plaintiff who alleged Schorr Law’s client failed to discuss a report concerning the stability of a cliff above the property the defendants sold to plaintiff.
 The arbitrator found a lack of reasonable reliance by plaintiff.

 - Schorr Law obtained a large settlement on behalf of its client in a dual agency situation where the seller and the dual agent failed to disclose impermissible rentals, unpermitted conditions and various defects on a multi-million dollar transaction located in San Luis Obispo County, California.